 Worry is a projection of fear into the future.
 And fear is natural.
 It’s an innate instinct designed to keep you safe by alerting you to danger so you can take action.
 The problem comes when one worry leads to another.
 Once you’re caught in this circular loop, your imagination runs wild and it’s difficult to get out.

 This is where you’re most prone to engage in unproductive self-soothing rituals, such as overspending, overeating or mindless scrolling.
 This provides momentary relief yet it does nothing to solve the issue.
 In fact, it often makes matters worse.

 You know this isn’t helpful, but you just can’t stop it.

 Out of Your Mind

-This happens because feelings (worry, regret, anger) are processed in one area of the brain, while executive functions (logic, ability to problem solve) are processed in a different area.
+This happens because your brain processes feelings (worry, regret, anger) in one area, and executive functions (logic, ability to problem solve) in a different area.
 Only one of these areas can be active at any given time.
 So when your feelings are intense, they override your ability to think logically and plan.
 You are literally out of your (thinking) mind.